changehero Blog

 Then, in 2015 Ethereum introduced smart contracts.
 Now, everyone can issue and transact with tokens even more easily.
 The only catch is that back in 2015 there was only one token standard — ERC-20.

 Nevertheless, Decentraland, CryptoKitties, CryptoPunks, and EnjinCoin started implementing tokenized assets in games and digital art.
-It was after the success of these projects that the ERC-721 standard was developed in 2018.
+It was after the success of these projects that the ERC-721 standard for what we now know as NFT was developed and described in a whitepaper in 2018.

 How Do Non-Fungible Tokens (NFTs) Work?